slimdt/Fall-2019-CSCI-410-Operating-Systems/Lectures/Chapter 1.md

 multiprocessor vs multicore
 ![](https://slideplayer.com/slide/5832436/19/images/3/Multi-Core+vs.+Multi-Processor.jpg)
 Multicore is better than multiprocessors with one single computing core on each chip due to the faster communication.

+**advantages**
++ Increased throughput.
+By increasing the number of processors, we expect to get more work done in less time.
+The speed-up ratio with N processors is not N, however; rather, it is less than N.
++ Economy of scale.
+Multiprocessor systems can cost less than equivalent multiple single-processor systems.
++ Increased reliability.
+If functions can be distributed properly among several processors, then the failure of one processor will not halt the system, only slow it down.

 #### blade server
 #### cluster systems